Janda95/burbon-runner-androidapp/README.md

-# IPSubnet-Android
+# BurbonRunner --- ARCHIVED

 ## Summary

-This is an Android application made with Google Maps Android API for creating and saving routes for running or general distance calculations.
+This is an Android application using the Google Maps Android API to create and save routes for running or general distance calculations.

 ## Disclaimer

-The current version is not on yet on the Google Play app store, and is currently a work in progress, for personal use.
-If you would like to download and modify this code for personal use, then feel free to fork!
-PRs are welcome.
+This application is not available on the Google PlayStore and is no longer being updated.

 ## Development environment